sauravsingh0604/Leetscode/README.md

 ## Languages

-The solutions are implemented in multiple programming languages, including:
+The solutions are implemented in Python programming languages.

-- Python
-- Java
-- C++
-- JavaScript
-- Ruby

 Feel free to explore the language folders and find the solutions in your preferred programming language.